Wologman/Mental_Health/00_Effective Remote Work Habits.md

 - **Four hours of focussed work or study total** per day (not counting admin, trivial stuff)
 - **One hour blocks**, ideally do two back to back if going well, then a gap.
 - Do the admin in the middle, after achieving some feeling of flow already
 - Try doing 2 hours first thing  06:00-08:00 in the winter -- so I get off to a morale boost  Then go running as a reward!
+Also note that my peak performance seems to be 16:00-18:00, so don't panick if I've not solved everything by 12!

 ### Location
 Use a co-work space, staying home is lonely.
 The extra cost is trivial compared to lost productivity.
 Have confidence to spend some money to make this business work well.